knight42/LeetCodeSpider/README.md

 Description:
 ------------
-Save filtered problems on leetcode.com
+Save filtered problems on leetcode.com in current dir.

+Note:
-Note: saved problems will be ignored
+1. saved problems will be ignored
+2. cannot specify category and tag at the same time

 PS: At present, the script can only save the *description* of problems.
 Although I want to save the code with specified language at the same time, I don't know how to get it since the code seems to be generated dynamically.
 If you know, please tell me!
-Any help would be appreciated.
+Any help and advice would be appreciated :)

 Dependecies:
 ------------